MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

    - Select **Certificates & secrets**, add description to the secret and select **Add**.

-    **Important**: After you select **Add**, make sure to copy the generated secret value.
+    After you select **Add**, make sure to copy the generated secret value.
 You won't be able to retrieve it after you leave!

      :::image type="content" source="../media/webapp-create-key2.png" alt-text="The create app key" lightbox="../media/webapp-create-key2.png":::